grid-line

 This is also the case with books & other media, decreasing with each advancing age category from 43% to 25%.

 In fact, this trend can be seen across 5 of 10 categories.
-Electronics & accessories drops from 38% to 12%.
+Electronics & accessories drop from 38% to 12%.
 Home decor & furnishings fall from 33% to 10%.
 And jewelry drops down from 32% to 12%.

 A preference for sporting goods remains fairly stable (between 22% and 23%) for the youngest three age categories (18 to 24, 25 to 34, 35 to 44).
-But drops thereafter, falling to 8% for the 65+ category.
+However, it drops thereafter, falling to 8% for the 65+ category.

 Home improvement items have a stable preference across the board at 14% to 22% for under 64s.